Tandem Diabetes Care

 Featured Works

-During my time at Tandem, I delivered impact through 3 core initiatives:
+During my time at Tandem, I delivered impact through 3 core initiatives.

 This Project is Under NDA